 Mr. and Mrs. Patel

-The UCAT was honestly terrifying at first — the timing felt impossible.
-My tutor broke it down into manageable steps, showing me how to approach each question type and cut out wasted time.
+My tutor broke revision down into manageable steps, showing me how to approach each question type and cut out wasted time.
 By the end, I was scoring consistently above my target band in mocks.
 That confidence carried me through the real test.

 Sophia A